-Where To Find Service Dogs For Veterans
+Where to Find Service Dogs For Veterans

-Organizations That Provide Service Dogs
+Organizations That Provide Service Dogs to Veterans and Military

 Service members and veterans can come home from war needing to heal.
 There are many different ways to do this.
 One way to help with this is to offer these service members and veterans a service dog.
 This is a trained dog that works with those with a disability, such as a visual impairment, hearing impairment, mental illness, PTSD, seizures, mobility impairment, or more.